vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 22 commits since the previous release, including 9 fixes.
+More than 23 commits since the previous release, including 10 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Wed Oct  4 01:59:28 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Thu Oct  5 02:00:40 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER